EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

    * payload or plaintext = h''

-   If method equals 0 or 1, compute a COSE_Sign1 object as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the selected cipher suite, and the private authentication key of the Initiator.
+   If method equals 0 or 1, compute a COSE_Sign1 object as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the selected cipher suite and the private authentication key of the Initiator.
 The public authentication key MUST be a signature key.
 COSE constructs the input to the Signature Algorithm as:

    * The key is the private authentication key of the Initiator.